naschorr/duplicator-i3-duet/README.md

 | duplicator i3 duet x motor ptfe outer clamp.stl   |

 ### Y-Axis Carriage Assembly
 All STLs only need to be printed once.
+These Y carriage STLs should be printed out of a filament that's more tolerant of higher temperatures, like PETG.
 | STL | Notes |
 | --- | ----- |
 | duplicator i3 duet y carriage bearing block ptfe angled clamp.stl |